 MEAG Power has caused Barclays Bank PLC to issue two separate letters of credit (collectively, the "Barclays Letters of Credit") to provide credit and liquidity support for MEAG Power's General Resolution Projects Subordinated Bonds, Series 1985A and Series 1985B (collectively, the "1985A&B Subordinated Bonds"), respectively.
-As of both December 31, 2017 and April 30, 2018, there were \$48,370,000 in aggregate principal amount of the 1985A&B Subordinated Bonds outstanding.
+As of December 31, 2018 and March 31, 2019, there were \$43,170,000 and \$41,050,000, respectively, in aggregate principal amount of the 1985A&B Subordinated Bonds outstanding.
+The Barclays Letters of Credit are scheduled to terminate (a) on January 1, 2020, in the case of the Barclays Letter of Credit supporting the General Resolution Projects Subordinated Bonds, Series 1985A, and (b) on June 1, 2020, in the case of the Barclays Letter of Credit supporting the General Resolution Projects Subordinated Bonds, Series 1985B, in each such case, concurrently with the maturity of the applicable series of the 1985A&B Subordinated Bonds.

-In addition, MEAG Power has caused TD Bank, N.A. to issue its letter of credit to provide credit and liquidity support for MEAG Power's General Resolution Projects Subordinated Bonds, Series 1985C (the "1985C Subordinated Bonds" and, together with the 1985A&B Subordinated Bonds, the "1985 Subordinated Bonds").
-As of both December 31, 2017 and April 30, 2018, there were \$24,805,000 in aggregate principal amount of the 1985C Subordinated Bonds outstanding.
+In addition, MEAG Power has caused TD Bank to issue its letter of credit to provide credit and liquidity support for MEAG Power's General Resolution Projects Subordinated Bonds, Series 1985C (the "1985C Subordinated Bonds" and, together with the 1985A&B Subordinated Bonds, the "1985 Subordinated Bonds").
+As of December 31, 2018 and March 31, 2019, there were \$19,765,000 and \$17,715,000, respectively, in aggregate principal amount of the 1985C Subordinated Bonds outstanding.
+The letter of credit issued by TD Bank for the 1985C Subordinated Bonds is scheduled to terminate on March 1, 2020, concurrently with the maturity of the 1985C Subordinated Bonds.

 If a 1985 Subordinated Bond that is subject to tender for purchase by the owner thereof is not remarketed, subject to the satisfaction of certain conditions, the applicable bank is obligated to honor a drawing under its letter of credit in an amount sufficient to pay the purchase price of such 1985 Subordinated Bond.
 Any such 1985 Subordinated Bond purchased with the proceeds of such a drawing is required to be redeemed by MEAG Power in equal semiannual installments over an approximately two- to five-year period, commencing on the date that is six months following the date of such purchase.
-As of both December 31, 2017 and April 30, 2018, no 1985 Subordinated Bonds had been tendered for purchase by the owners thereof and not remarketed.
+As of both December 31, 2018 and March 31, 2019, no 1985 Subordinated Bonds had been tendered for purchase by the owners thereof and not remarketed.